mohit2708/python/Interview_question.md

 ```

 ### Ques.
 What is Decorators?
+* Decorators are used to add some design patterns to a function without changing its structure.
+* A decorator function is a function that accepts a function as parameter and return a function(decorator ek function hai jo as a argument leta bhi function hai and return bhi function karta hai).
 * Decorators allow us to wrap another function in order to extend the behaviour of the wrapped function, without permanently modifying it.
-* A decorator function is a function that accepts a function as parameter and return a function(decorator ek function hai jo as a argument leta bhi function hai and return bhi function karta hai).

 ```python
 def decor(fun):
     def inner():